 Esmeralda Basin Location

-Esmeralda trailhead is located on the ancestral lands of the Cayuse, Umatilla, Walla Walla, Wenatchi, Yakima and Confederate Tribes of Colville Tribes.
-We are grateful for the stewards of this land past and present.
+Esmeralda Trailhead is located on the ancestral lands of the Cayuse, Umatilla, Walla Walla, Wenatchi, Yakima, and Confederated Tribes of Colville Tribes.
+We are grateful for the stewards of this land, past and present.
 We are honored to be and recognize that we are guests on this land.

 Getting to Esmeralda Basin Trailhead

 While most of the drive is easy driving along paved roads, the last ten miles of the drive on Forest Service Road 9737 is unpaved.
-The road has been in great condition without major potholes.
+The road has been in good condition, with no major potholes.
 The parking lot of the trailhead for Esmeralda Basin has plenty of parking and a privy for people to use the restroom before hitting the trail.

-If there is not a parking spot, you will have to park along the west side of the road.
+If there is no parking spot, you will have to park along the west side of the road.

 Pass/Permit